downloads | documentation | faq | getting help | mailing lists | licenses | wiki | reporting bugs | php.net sites | links | conferences | my php.net

 Lastly, instanceof can also be used to determine whether a variable is an instantiated object of a class that implements an interface:

-Example #4 Using instanceof for class
+Example #4 Using instanceof with interfaces

 <?php